kysomers/PatternView/README.md

 # Use

+Put this into your project by adding `pod 'PatternView'` into your podfile.
+If it can't find the module, try running `pod update`

 You can use PatternView in any file by writing `import PatternView` in that file.

 `public init?(coder aDecoder: NSCoder)` or `override init(frame: CGRect) `

 PatternViews inherit from UIView.
 They can be instantiated either in storyboard or programmatically with the methods above from its superclass.
+If you do install it in Storyboard, when you set the custom class for the UIView, make sure the 'Module' field says 'PatternView.'

 <br>
 <br>